splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) AddGroupMember(group string, addGroupMemberBody AddGroupMemberBody, resp ...*http.Response) (*GroupMember, error)
 ```
-AddGroupMember - identity service endpoint Adds a member to the group
+AddGroupMember - identity service endpoint Adds a member to a given group.
 Parameters:

     group: The group name.
-    addGroupMemberBody: Member to add to a group
+    addGroupMemberBody: The member to add to a group.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided

 #### func (*Service) AddGroupRole